dictu-lang/Dictu/docs/docs/strings.md

 ### string.snakeToCamelCase() -> String

 Returns a new string converted from snake case to camel case.
+If the string doesn't contain and underscore or isn't at least 3 characters long, the original string is returned.

 ```cs
 "example_of_snake_case".snakeToCamelCase(); // exampleOfSnakeCase